 Unfortunately, while in that 10 year period, there is no limit for the number of times they can legally levy your account.
 Most likely, they will continue to levy funds until you make some kind of arrangement to pay back your debt.

 It is important to remember that when the IRS issues a levy on your account, it is not a standing levy.
 This means that you can deposit money as soon as the very next day without fear that the bank will freeze those funds.
 The levy will attach to whatever funds are available at the time the bank processes it.
 This means that if the IRS tries to issue another levy, it will not be immediate.
 It will take some time for the bank to process the levy and actually initiate it.
+To find out how to stop a tax levy, read our related blog to explore your options.

 For More Questions, Contact O’Bryan Law Offices Today